Aleuts: Aleut massacre against the Nicoleño Tribe in California

-According to Russian American Company (RAC) records which were translated and published in the Journal of California and Great Basin Anthropology, a 200-ton otter hunting ship named Il’mena with a mixed-nationality crew, including a majority Aleut contingent, was involved in conflict resulting in a massacre of the indigenous natives of San Nicolas Island.
+According to Russian American Company (RAC) records which were translated and published in the Journal of California and Great Basin Anthropology, a 200-ton otter hunting ship named Il’mena with a mixed-nationality crew, including a majority Aleut contingent, was involved in conflict resulting in a massacre of the Indigenous people of San Nicolas Island.

 In 1814, to obtain more of the commercially valuable otter pelts, a Russian company brought a party of conscripted Aleut hunters to the coastal island of San Nicolas, near the Alta California-Baja California border.
 The locally resident Nicoleño nation sought a payment from the Aleut hunters for the large number of otters being killed in the area.
 Disagreement arose, turning violent; an Aleut was killed, and in retaliation Aleuts killed a number of Nicoleño (the exact amount is unknown).
 In 1835, the remaining Nicoleños were removed from the island, except for one woman and possibly her child, who were left behind.
 In 1853 that woman, later christened Juana Maria, was found and taken to Santa Barbara.
 She may have been the last living Nicoleñan, as what happened to the others after they were brought to the mainland is unknown (Juana Maria, the Lone Woman of San Nicolas).

-Internment during World War II
+World War II

-In June 1942, during World War II, Japanese forces occupied Kiska and Attu Islands in the western Aleutians.
-They later transported captive Attu Islanders to Hokkaido, where they were held as prisoners of war in harsh conditions.
-Fearing a Japanese attack on other Aleutian Islands and mainland Alaska, the U.S. government evacuated hundreds more Aleuts from the western chain and the Pribilofs, placing them in internment camps in southeast Alaska, where many died of measles, influenza and other infectious diseases which spread quickly in the overcrowded dormitories.
-In total, about 75 died in American internment and 22 died while prisoners of the Japanese.
-The Aleut Restitution Act of 1988 was an attempt by Congress to compensate the survivors.
-On June 17, 2017, the U.S. Government formally apologized for the internment of the Unangan people and their treatment in the camps.
+Japanese occupation

+When World War II broke out, the Aleutian Islands were under the control of the United States as they had been since March 1867, when they were included in the U.S. purchase of Alaska from Russia.
+In June 1942, Japanese forces occupied Kiska and Attu Islands in the western Aleutians, with this representing their northernmost region of operation in the Pacific War, which covered an area extending as far south as Australia.
+They later transported 41 captive Attu Islanders to Otaru, Hokkaido, where they were held as prisoners of war in harsh conditions.
+Roughly half of them died while they were imprisoned, with one also dying on the Japanese ship before it arrived in Otaru.
+The Otaru deaths were caused by the spread of tuberculosis among the imprisoned Aleuts, and starvation/malnutrition, as the Japanese primarily fed them small portions of rice.
+Aleut chief Mike Hodikoff and his son George died after eating poisoned food from a garbage bin, since they were starving in the prison.
+The Japanese also forced the imprisoned Aleut children to learn the Japanese language, threatening to kill them if they did not.
+Alex Prossoff, a survivor of the prison camp, later said in 1988, "as long as Americans are fight for my country I'll be on their side.
+I told them Japs destroy our homes, make us prisoners and put us on a land where we cannot talk his language.
+So I cannot say Japs are good people."

 The World War II campaign by the United States to retake Attu and Kiska was a significant component of the operations in the American and Pacific theaters.